ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `-i, --instance`
 :   Instance name or ID.
-If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` will be used.
+If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

 `--output`
 :   The output format.
 Currently, `json` is the only supported value.